 Tap water usually contains sediment and water treatment chemicals that can affect the taste of the coffee you brew.
 Using bottled water or distilled water will result in a purer coffee taste because the water is not adding its own flavor to the brew.

 16. Use Enough Coffee

-When you’re using a French Press, it’s crucial to make sure you’re using the correct coffee to water ratio.
-When you use too much water and not enough coffee, you get a watered down taste.
+It’s crucial to make sure you’re using the perfect French Press coffee to water ratio.
+When you use too much water and not enough coffee, you get a watered-down taste.
+So, how much coffee for french should you use?
 A good ratio to start with is half an ounce of coffee per 250 grams of water.

 17. Use Hot Water, But Not Boiling